medibloc/panacea-core/.gitbook/0-about-panacea/1-data-exchange-protocol/1-DEP-problems-it-solves.md

 # DEP and the problems it solves

-DEP seeks to address the problems of decentralized data delivery that allows for data validation while ensuring data privacy:
+DEP seeks to address the problems of decentralized data delivery that allows for data validation while ensuring data privacy.

+DEP aims to stay true to the five principles below:
 - [Data privacy](#data-privacy)
 - [Data validation](#data-validation)
 - [Incentive](#incentive)